23 Healthcare Marketing Strategies & Ideas to Help Attract More Patients

-Research shows that there were over 2.206 billion active social media users (sorry, link has been taken down-see image below instead) as of the third quarter of 2015, a global penetration of 30%.
+When we wrote this post, there were over 2.206 billion active social media users (sorry, link has been taken down-see image below instead) as of the third quarter of 2015, a global penetration of 30%.
 Now, there are 4.9 billion.

 Another study reported that in the US alone, 73% of the American population had a social network profile by the year 2015.

 These people are using social media platforms to search for everything from what to eat for lunch to the best-paying jobs and a new dentist.
 And as a smart service professional, you have to take advantage of this.

 Whether you’re a dentist, a chiropractor, or a surgeon, social media is a great way to connect with potential patients.
 Most healthcare professionals have 'a' social media presence, but few of them actually leverage social media presence to maximize its potential for attracting new patients.